IndrajeetPatil/ggstatsplot/paper/paper.md

 a. produces charts displaying both raw data, and numerical plus graphical summary indices,

-b. avoids errors in statistical reporting,
+b. avoids errors in and increases reproducibility of statistical reporting,

 c. highlights the importance of the effect by providing effect size measures by default,

-d. provides an easy way to evaluate *absence* of an effect using a Bayesian framework,
+d. provides an easy way to evaluate *absence* of an effect using Bayes factors,

-e. encourages researchers/readers to evaluate statistical assumptions of a model in the context of the underlying data (Figure 2), and
+e. encourages researchers/readers to evaluate statistical assumptions of a model in the context of the underlying data (Figure 2),

-f. is easy and simple enough that somebody with little-to-no coding experience can use it without making an error.
+f. is easy and simple enough that someone with little-to-no coding experience can use it without making an error and may even encourage beginners to programmatically (instead of using GUI software) analyze data.

 \begin{figure}
 \includegraphics[width=1\linewidth]{reporting} \caption{Comparing the 'Standard' approach of reporting statistical analysis in a publication/report with the 'ggstatsplot' approach of reporting the same analysis next to an informative graphic.
 Note that the results described in the 'Standard' approach are about the 'Dinosaur' dataset plotted on the right.
 Without the accompanying visualization, it is hard to evaluate the validity of the results.
 The ideal reporting practice will be a hybrid of these two approaches where the plot contains both the visual and numerical summaries about a statistical model, while the narrative provides interpretive context for the reported statistics.}\label{fig:reporting}